 Hospital admission and aggressive supportive measures must be considered in cases of the unfavourable clinical outcome.
 The patient should be informed that healing will take some days or even weeks, and that symptoms resolve completely in most cases.
 However, paresthesia might persist for a longer period if infiltrated near the nerve.
 Surgical intervention depends on the nature and severity of the incident.
 To reduce the acute pain, local anesthesia may be helpful along with the prescription of analgesics.
 The use of antibiotics is routinely recommended in these incidents, because of the presence of necrotic tissue and the risk of infection.
 Intravenous steroids, although not used in this case, have also been recommended.

-Precautions to be taken:
+Precautions and lessons to be learned:

 An only trained person should be involved in labeling the clinical equipment.
 Loaded syringes should be disposed at the end of the day.
 Syringes should be loaded as and when required.
 All the solutions should be stored at the appropriate temperatures.
 Solutions should be checked for turbidity, sediments and change in color.
 All solutions should be noticed for their date of expiry before loading.
 Solutions should never be preloaded.
-All the toxic and non-toxic are stored and loaded in a specially designated area, away from the operatory except the local anesthetic agent.13
+All the toxic and non-toxic solutions are stored and loaded in a specially designated area, away from the operatory except the local anesthetic agent.13

 The dentist should feel the moral and professional responsibility towards their patients in all the oral care delivery systems as well the general health, since solutions once injected cannot be withdrawn.
 Hence the operator has to be very careful while injecting the solution.14

-A legally constituted body should be established to check periodically the proposed clinical establishment act to prevent the iatrogenic incidents.14,15 The council should frame the guidelines and establish the protocol check for the implementation of the guidelines established and take initiative to include a new amendment in the dentist act of their respective countries.
+A legally constituted body should be established to check periodically the proposed clinical establishment act to prevent the iatrogenic incidents.14,15.
+The council should frame the guidelines and establish the protocol check for the implementation of the guidelines established and take initiative to include a new amendment in the dentist act of their respective countries.

 Suggested protocol to be followed to avoid inadvertent use of toxic and non-toxic solutions during oral care delivery system